Sensory Adapted Dental Environment for Dental Phobia

 The trial does not specify if you need to stop taking your current medications, but if your child uses anti-cholinergic drugs daily, they cannot participate in the study.

-Is the Sensory Adapted Dental Environment safe for humans?
+What prior data suggests that the Sensory Adapted Dental Environment and Video-based Modeling are safe for children?

 Leah Stein Duker, PhD, OTR/L